microsoft/BotFramework-Composer/docs/tutorial-create-echobot.md

 ![select echo bot](./media/tutorial-echobot/echo-select.png)

-3. Fill in the **Name** with`EchoBot` and copy `This is a simple echo bot.
+3. Fill in the **Name** with `EchoBot` and copy `This is a simple echo bot.
 It echos back the user's response.` to the **Description** box.
 Choose where you want to save the bot and click **Next**.

 ![echo bot details](./media/tutorial-echobot/tutorial-echo-setup.png)

-4. You know will see your bot's main dialog.
-On the right in the Property panel click the dropdown under **Recognizer Type** and select `None`.
+4. You will now see your bot's main dialog.
+In the Property panel on the right click the dropdown under **Recognizer Type** and select `None`.
 Since this is a simple echo bot you don't need to use any recognizers or LUIS models.

 ![set recognizer type](./media/tutorial-echobot/select-none-recognizer.gif)